Old Colony Railroad: Old Colony Railroad (1872–1893)

 In 1875, the Old Colony Railroad began operating the Fall River, Warren and Providence Railroad, which had been formed in 1863 as a merger between the Warren and Fall River and Fall River and Warren Railroad Companies.
 The Old Colony would later acquire this line outright in 1892.

 In 1879, the Old Colony Railroad greatly expanded its network into Central Massachusetts by leasing the Boston, Clinton, Fitchburg and New Bedford Railroad for 999 years, then purchasing it outright in 1883.
 The acquisition of this line provided important connections for the Old Colony, such as with the Boston and Providence Railroad at Mansfield, the Boston and Albany Railroad at South Framingham and the Fitchburg Railroad at Fitchburg, among others.
 This deal also gave the Old Colony Railroad direct access to the important industrial port of New Bedford.
 Upon this acquisition, the lines of the former Boston, Clinton and Fitchburg Railroad became known as the Old Colony's "Northern Division", with headquarters in Fitchburg, while the older OCRR lines became known as the "Central Division" with headquarters in Boston.

 In 1882 the Old Colony Railroad signed a 99-year lease on a line between Fall River and New Bedford through the towns of Dartmouth and Westport owned by the Fall River Railroad (1874) – not to be confused with its 1846 namesake.

 In 1886 the Old Colony Railroad acquired the Lowell and Framingham Railroad, which before 1871 had been known as the Framingham and Lowell Railroad.

 In 1887 the Old Colony Railroad acquired the Hanover Branch Railroad.
 On April 1, 1888, the Old Colony Railroad signed a 99-year lease agreement the Nantasket Beach Railroad with service to Hull.

 Several days later, on April 7, 1888 the OCRR signed a 99-year lease on the Boston and Providence Railroad, one of New England's earliest railroads, which had been chartered in Massachusetts in 1831 and began service between Providence and Boston in 1835.
 This major agreement gave the Old Colony Railroad operating rights on the busy double-tracked main line between the two capital cities, along with other branches to Dedham and Stoughton.
 The deal also included use of the Boston and Providence Railroad's Park Square Station in Boston.

 In 1891 the OCRR signed a 99-year lease of the Providence, Warren and Bristol Railroad.
 In December 1892, the OCRR signed a 99-year lease of the Plymouth and Middleborough Railroad properties.
 In 1896 the OCRR acquired the Fall River Railroad (1874), which it had been leasing since 1882.

+The Old Colony Railroad was an early proponent of decorating the grounds of its train stations.
+By 1891, the railroad's landscaping division grew tens of thousands of plants annually at greenhouses and nurseries in Halifax.